vishbhat8/ARC-AGI-Solution/README.md

-# ARC-AGI Solution
+# ARC-AGI Solution (Rule-based)

-The following is my solution for the ARC-AGI benchmark.
+The following is my rule-based solution for the ARC-AGI benchmark.
 It has been tested on the first 200 examples from the evaluation set and it is able to address and solve all of them.
 I am slowly adding worked-out solutions for each problem from the eval set into this repo (check [solutions/evaluation directory](https://github.com/vishbhat8/ARC-AGI-Solution/tree/main/solutions/evaluation)).

 This repo only contains the architecture and the approach, not the code.
 In order to help implement the architecture described below, I am putting together a team.
 DM if you are interested in helping us.
 All the code for this project will be open-source.